huggingface/hub-docs/docs/hub/doi.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/doi-generation-dark.png"/>
 </div>

-To generate the DOI for this model/dataset, you need to click on this button and acknowledge that some features on the hub will be restrained and some of your information (your full name) will be transferred to our partner DataCite:
+To generate the DOI for this model or dataset, you need to click on this button and acknowledge that some features on the hub will be restrained and some of your information (your full name) will be transferred to our partner DataCite:
 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/doi-agreement.png"/>
 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/doi-agreement-dark.png"/>
 </div>

-After you agree to those terms, your model/dataset will get a DOI assigned, and a new tag should appear in your model/dataset header allowing you to cite it.
+After you agree to those terms, your model or dataset will get a DOI assigned, and a new tag should appear in your model or dataset header allowing you to cite it.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/doi-header-with-doi.png"/>